Who They Help, How to Qualify, and Alternative Options

 While not right for everyone, unsecured business loans can solve many financial shortages and funding problems businesses have.
 Keep reading to learn more about unsecured business loans and who they work best for.

 The biggest advantage of an unsecured business loan is flexibility.
 By not having your loan tied to an asset, you can borrow the amount of money you actually need.
 And if you don't have significant assets, an unsecured business loan may very well be your only option.
 (Just remember that your lender can come after all your assets if you default.)

-The table below highlights some of the biggest benefits and drawbacks of both secured and unsecured business loans:
+The list below highlights some of the biggest benefits and drawbacks of both secured and unsecured business loans:

 - No collateral required